nholthaus/units/docs/explain/internals-named-types.md

 ## 3. `strong_name`: an ADL overload set, not a specialization (the #357 fix)

-The `unit`'s first template parameter is the *strong* conversion factor — the friendly tag such as `meters_` rather than a raw `conversion_factor<...>`. `traits::strong_t<Cf>` (`core.h:916`) resolves a `conversion_factor` to its registered strong type.
-The resolution mechanism is the crux of the whole design, and it is worth understanding why it is built the way it is.
+The `unit`'s first template parameter is the *strong* conversion factor — the named tag such as `meters_` rather than a raw `conversion_factor<...>`. `traits::strong_t<Cf>` (`core.h:916`) resolves a `conversion_factor` to its registered strong type.
+The resolution mechanism is central to the design;
+this section describes how it is built.

 `traits::strong<T>` (`core.h:905`) does not specialize a trait.
 It performs an **unqualified** call to a function `strong_name` and takes its return type: